 Starting to learn to play the guitar or any other musical instrument is a fun and exciting journey.
 However, as you may already know, it isn't just about learning to strum a few chords.
-To really shine as a future musician or an excellent guitar player, you also need to understand the basics of music theory.
-Having dedication to learn music theory from the very start will go a long way in helping you to become a confident and skilled musician and more importantly, to enjoy what you play!
+To shine as a future musician or an excellent guitar player, you also need to understand the basics of music theory.
+Having the dedication to learn music theory from the very start will go a long way in helping you to become a confident and skilled musician and more importantly, to enjoy what you play!

-Don't worry, we don't plan to bombard you with grueling and complex guitar theory right now, however, what we are going to do is share with you the four essential parts of guitar music theory that should have your musical confidence reaching for the stars.
+Don't worry; we don't plan to bombard you with gruelling and complicated guitar theory right now.
+However, what we are going to do is share with you the four essential parts of guitar music theory that should have your musical confidence reaching for the stars.
 Ready to get started?
 Great, so are we!

 The Musical Alphabet - Chord Construction

-When you learn to play a chord, you are actually playing a combination of notes.
-Think about it this way; each finger presses down a note and when several notes are played at the same time, they form a chord.
-This isn't just for guitar, all musical instruments play notes to make piece of music.
+When you learn to play a chord, you are playing a combination of notes.
+Think about it this way; each finger presses down a note, and when several notes are played at the same time, they form a chord.
+The chords aren't just for guitar; all musical instruments play notes to make the piece of music.

 While a melody is made up of single notes played one after the other to create a tune, a chord is formed by playing several notes at the same time to create harmony.
 Can you see how important it is to know the notes of your musical alphabet?
 So, what is our musical alphabet?
-Actually, it is quite easy:
+It is quite straightforward:

 A B C D E F G

 Much easier than our full English alphabet, right?
-So when you learn a new chord make sure you ask (or learn how to figure it out if you are self-teaching) what the notes of the chord are and see how they relate to each other.
+So when you learn a new guitar chord make sure you ask (or learn how to figure it out if you are self-teaching) what the notes of the chord are and see how they relate to each other.